Atlanta police chief walks tightrope as she handles protests

 Explaining her decision to immediately fire Investigator Ivory Streeter and Investigator Mark Gardner, she said she’d expected the videos to show the officers’ actions were justified, “given the environment we find ourselves in; one that is highly dangerous and unpredictable.”

-But it became “apparent we were in the wrong,” she wrote, adding “we created chaos and we escalated a low-level encounter into a space where we introduced violence.
-Once this occurs, we need to own it.”
+But it became “apparent we were in the wrong,” she wrote, adding “we created chaos and we escalated a low-level encounter into a space where we introduced violence.”

 She said her intention was to carry out an administrative investigation into the actions of the other officers, and that “criminal charges were never part of any discussion that I had with the Mayor or her administration.”